R4Y4N3/Audits-Portfolio/README.md

 I do not publish private exploit code, live vulnerability details, confidential screenshots, internal triage comments, or undisclosed proof-of-concept details.

-For restricted reports, I only publish disclosure-safe information such as the platform, program name, severity, status, and high-level finding count.
+For restricted reports, I only publish disclosure-safe information such as the platform, program name, category, severity, status, and high-level finding count.